Skip to main content

 What It Built

 A single-user knowledge base with a rich text editor, hierarchical page organization, version history, full-text search, and a command palette.
-The core of what makes Confluence useful for personal documentation and note-taking -- without the enterprise overhead.
+The core of what makes Confluence useful for personal documentation and note-taking, minus the enterprise overhead.

 The editor view showing hierarchical page tree, breadcrumb navigation, rich text toolbar, and WYSIWYG editing